back-2-95/armistice/DOCUMENT.md

-the land with the nations of the Free Western World, Ukraine must therefore, with Western assistance, fulfill the behest of the late Mykhailo Hrushevsky, one of the first to fight for the independence of Ukraine from Russian domination, and thus consider not just the restoration of the legally defined borders it had at the restoration of independence in 1991, Crimea and the Donbass inclusive, but given the history and cultures of the Ukrainian people at large, the great Ukrainian victories won by its Armed Forces and wartime auxilary organizations in Kursk Oblast against Russia and its allies beginning in the summer of 2024 now slowly cementing in the minds of Ukrainians and all the people of the free world its rightful place as part of the territory of said nation, and the wishes of the former Kuban People's Republic in 1919 to unify it with the Ukrainian nation completing thus the wishes of Hrushevsky and others to unify all the lands wherein the Cossack people have been present throught history, the demand thus of many within Ukraine to unite all these areas, including those of the historic Kuban, to the Ukrainian nation, to consider formally officially acknowledge that Bilhorod, Kursk, Bryansk, Voronesk and Rostov Oblasts, Krasnodar Krai and Stavropol Krai, and the Republic of Adygea, all territories of the so-called Russian Federation, and all these being for many years, until the Holomodor of the 1930s and beyond, the lands in which millions of Ukrainians lived and worked outside of the current borders of Ukraine as constituted by law, and given that these lands have been where the storied cultures and heroism of the Cossack nation
+the land with the nations of the Free Western World, Ukraine must therefore, with Western assistance, fulfill the behest of the late Mykhailo Hrushevsky, one of the first to fight for the independence of Ukraine from Russian domination, and thus consider not just the restoration of the legally defined borders it had at the restoration of independence in 1991, Crimea (1) and the Donbass inclusive, but given the history and cultures of the Ukrainian people at large, the great Ukrainian victories won by its Armed Forces and wartime auxilary organizations in Kursk Oblast (2) against Russia and its allies beginning in the summer of 2024 now slowly cementing in the minds of Ukrainians and all the people of the free world its rightful place as part of the territory of said nation, and the wishes of the former Kuban People's Republic in 1919 to unify it with the Ukrainian nation completing thus the wishes of Hrushevsky and others to unify all the lands wherein the Cossack people have been present throught history, the demand thus of many within Ukraine to unite all these areas, including those of the historic Kuban, to the Ukrainian nation, to consider formally officially acknowledge that Bilhorod (3), Kursk, Bryansk (4), Voronesk (5) and Rostov Oblasts (6), Krasnodar Krai (7) and Stavropol Krai (8), and the Republic of Adygea (9), all territories of the so-called Russian Federation, and all these being for many years, until the Holomodor of the 1930s and beyond, the lands in which millions of Ukrainians lived and worked outside of the current borders of Ukraine as constituted by law, and given that these lands have been where the storied cultures and heroism of the Cossack nation